Paperspace/paperspace-node/developers.md

 ##### JavaScript

 The entry module for the JavaScript client is `lib/index.js`.

 Implementation of the individual methods provided by the API are located in the subfolders: `lib/*/*.js`, e.g. `lib/machines/create.js`.

-Although the JavaScript entry module loads these individual implementations into a single root interface that can be accessed with `require('paperspace-sdk')`, it is also set up so they can be required a la carte: `require('paperspace-sdk/lib/machines/create')`.
+Although the JavaScript entry module loads these individual implementations into a single root interface that can be accessed with `require('paperspace-node')`, it is also set up so they can be required a la carte: `require('paperspace-node/lib/machines/create')`.
 Start following the code in `lib/paperspace.js` to understand how this happens.

 ###### Configuration